nisarahamedk/nisarahamed-mkdocs/docs/index.md

     ---

-    "I am thankful for having come across Dave and Data Freelancer, it was one of the best investment decisions I've made in 2024. **From effective ways to create inbound marketing strategies using social media, through solution architecture design to address all kinds of business challenges**, you will extract a great deal of value from diverse perspectives."
+    "I am thankful for having come across Nisar and Data Freelancer, it was one of the best investment decisions I've made in 2024. **From effective ways to create inbound marketing strategies using social media, through solution architecture design to address all kinds of business challenges**, you will extract a great deal of value from diverse perspectives."

 </div>